majsterklepka/carramba-libs/examples/README.md

-# Examples in C of uses carramba library
+# Examples in C of uses Carramba Libs

 > **example01.c:** Short explaination how library works.
 For work this example requires library ***readline*** and package ***readline-devel***.To build type after build and install **Carramba Libs**:
 ```